We are extremely saddened about Dr. Jackson's passing, obituary.

 Dr. Jackson received his Bachelor of Science in Biology from the University of Houston in 1975, his Master of Science in Cell and Molecular Biology from Brandeis University in 1983, and his Doctorate in Biochemistry from the University of Massachusetts-Lowell in 1989.
 From 1990–1993 Dr. Jackson was the National Institute of Health Post-Doctoral fellow at Boston University of Medicine.

 In 1993, Dr. Jackson was appointed as the coordinator of the Biotechnology Program at Massachusetts Bay Community College.
 Under his leadership, the program has become one of the most renowned and celebrated undergraduate science programs in the nation.
 This rigorous program is research-based and focuses on hands-on instruction and unique internship experiences.
 The program has since produced 20 Barry M. Goldwater Scholars, receivers of the nation’s highest and most prestigious undergraduate science scholarship.
 The program has also gained plenty of national media attention, including from The New York Times and the Chronicle of Higher Education.
 The program also boasts 100 percent job placement rates as well as having 50 percent of students pursue advanced science degrees.
-Dr. Jackson is currently the Chair of the Department of Biotechnology and Forensic DNA Science at MassBay.
+Before his death, Dr. Jackson was the Chair of the Department of Biotechnology and Forensic DNA Science at MassBay.

 Along with his work in Biotechnology, Dr. Jackson has also done much for the world of Forensic DNA science.
 He created the world’s first degree program in Forensic DNA science at MassBay.
 Dr. Jackson is the Principal Investigator of Biomedical Engineering and Technology at the University of Massachusetts, Lowell.
 There, he and his team use DNA to trace paternal and maternal lineages of African-American and American Jews.
 Dr. Jackson’s experience and education in Forensics have helped him to become a world-renowned forensic DNA scientist.
 He assists FBI and police departments with criminal and missing-persons cases as well as serving as a consultant for defense attorneys throughout the US.